Published:

 Monitoring and maintenance

-Effective monitoring of IoT devices may include:
+Effective monitoring of IoT devices may include:- Regularly updating firmware

 - Implementing automated monitoring